Claudia Haro

-Claudia Martha Haro is an American actress.
+Claudia Martha Haro is a former American actress and convicted attempted murderer.
 Her screen roles were all in films with ex-husband Joe Pesci: as the newscaster in Jimmy Hollywood (1994), Marty in With Honors (1994), Trudy in Casino (1995), and Julie in Gone Fishin' (1997), with the exception of playing a receptionist in New Line Cinema's Wes Craven's New Nightmare (1994).

-She was sentenced to prison in 2012 for her involvement in the attempted murder of her ex-husband Garrett Warren.
+In 2012, Haro was sentenced to 12 years and four months in prison for her involvement in the 2000 attempted murder of her ex-husband, stuntman Garrett Warren.

 Personal life

-Haro was married to Joe Pesci, with whom she has a daughter, from 1988 to 1992.
-She also has a daughter with Garrett Warren to whom she was married from 1998 to 2000.
+Haro was married to Joe Pesci from 1988 to 1992, after they met in 1981 while Haro was modeling.
+The couple had one child, a daughter named Tiffany.
+Haro had another daughter with her second husband, Garrett Warren, to whom she was married from 1998 to 2000.